Code-Institute-Submissions/CI-MS2-Discover-Kefalonia/README.md

 ### **Features Left to Implement**
 I am satisfied with the initial deployed functionality; however, the following items would add to the current site.
-- Address trhe poor Google Lighthouse mobile device performance score.
+- Address the poor Google Lighthouse mobile device performance score.
 ![User Comment](https://github.com/GazzaJ/CI-MS2-Discover-Kefalonia/blob/master/readme-img/google-lighthouse-mobile.png "User Comment")
 - Non-native tooltips to the map buttons to highlight their intended purpose.
 - A connection to a holiday/flight booking API to this site.